 To cut back on the carbs, you can reduce the amount of psyllium husk used.
 I add it to make the coconut porridge thick.
 But, if you don't mind a thinner cereal, you can use a smaller amount.

-Don't have an Instant Pot or other electric pressure cooker?
+Don't have an Instant Pot or another electric pressure cooker?
 No worries.
-I've also included directions for making this coconut porridge on the stove top.
+I've also included directions for making this coconut porridge on the stovetop.